shabbyrobe/amiss/doc/selecting.rst

 .. warning::

-    Do not mix and match hand-interpolated query arguments and "in"-clause parameters (not that you should be doing this anyway):
+    Do not mix and match hand-interpolated query arguments and "in"-clause parameters (not that you should be doing this anyway).
+The following example may not work quite like you expect:

     .. code-block:: php